International Students at UBC and Vantage College

 - UBC Vantage College only accepts applicants who are academically strong and meet UBC’s competitive (not minimum) academic admission requirements.
 This year the college refused admission to hundreds of applicants.

 - UBC Vantage College has a financial aid program for international students who do not have sufficient financial means, ensuring the college is able to attract students from diverse economic backgrounds.
-In 2016/17, seven per cent of Vantage student tuition (about $750,000) will fund scholarships for about 60 students.

 - Roundhouse Radio, Sense of Place with Minelle Mahtani (July 20, 2016).
 Minelle speaks with UBC's Dr. Joanne Fox and student, Felipe Solano, along with creativity columnist Jon Winebrenner about the new UBC Vantage Capstone Conference.
 Listen here.